Frequently Asked Questions

 The Police Scotland website provides further information on what samples may be taken and the reasons for taking them.

-You may have a photograph of your face taken, a copy of your fingerprints, mouth swabs or hair samples taken to obtain your DNA profile.
+You may have a photograph of your face taken, a copy of your fingerprints, mouth swabs or hair samples taken to obtain your DNA profile

 Your biometrics will be stored or destroyed depending on the circumstances.
 The Criminal Procedure (Scotland) Act 1995 and Criminal Justice (Scotland) Act 20023 control how Police Scotland gather, use, share and destroy biometric data.
 The Scottish Police Authority – Forensic Services (SPA FS) process samples and retain biometric data on behalf of Police Scotland.